-Ingredients in Skillet Potatoes with Fish Puttanesca
+Ingredients for Fish Puttanesca

 - chili flakes

-How to Make Skillet Potatoes with Fish Puttanesca
+How to Make it

-(More detailed instructions are below.)
+(More detailed instructions are in the recipe card below.)

 Enjoy every last bite!

-Here are a few more quick and easy fish dinners:
+More quick and easy fish dinners:

 - Smoky Tomato Fish Stew